aeternity/protocol/AENS.md

 impact.

-***pointers***: a dictionary with all the values this entry points towards, e.g. `{kind: "ipfs", data: "QmVcSqVEsvm5RR9mBLjwpb2XjFVn5bPdPL69mL8PH45pPC"}`.
+***pointers***: a dictionary with all the values this entry points towards.
-This can have multiple entries, e.g. an ipfs hash which contains a profile picture and an payment address asssociated with the name.
+This can have multiple entries, e.g. a payment address associated with the name and an oracle address associated with the name.

 ### Name